-Mr. Howard A. Shafer President The Public Employees Federation, AFL-CIO P.O.
+Mr. James J. Sheedy President Public Employees Federation, AFL-CIO P.O.
 Box 12414 1168-70 Troy-Schenectady Road Albany, New York 12212-2414

-This will confirm our understanding reached during the course of negotiations of the 1991-95 State/PEF Agreement, on the subject of seven-consecutive day vacations.
+This will continue and confirm our understanding reached during the course of negotiations of the 1991-95 State/PEF Agreement, on the subject of seven-consecutive day vacations.